alexdanilowicz/Setlist-Visualizer/README.md

 # ![logo](./img/bear.JPG) Setlist Visualizer

+## NOTE:

+This was one my first personal projects.
+It got some attention on Reddit, so leaving it as is.
+There's a lot of cool functionality here that could be improved upon.

+## Summary

-Python script which scrapes setlistfm website for data relating to any band you specify.
-Then, using pandas and matplotlib, it turns it the frequency of the songs they play into a pretty graph.
+Python script that scrapes setlistfm for any band you want.
+Turns the frequency of the songs they play into a pretty graph.

-Could be applied to any band, tour/year, just need to change 3 constants at top of script.
+Can be used with any band and date range.
+You only need to change 3 constants at top of script.

 ![graph](./img/example.jpeg)